GST GST

 Consumers who directly approach registered goldsmiths are also liable to pay 5% GST if the goldsmith is registered under GST.

-GST Calculation on Gold
+Calculation of GST on Gold

-While calculating GST on Gold Jewelry, including gold ornaments, coins, biscuits, and bars, the price includes the cost of extracting and processing the gold, as well as the profit margin, but excludes making charges.
+While calculating the GST Gold rate, including gold ornaments, coins, biscuits, and bars, the price includes the cost of extracting and processing the gold, as well as the profit margin, but excludes making charges.
 However, the price of gold jewelry also includes making charges.
 Before June 30, 2017, taxes such as VAT and service tax were applied to the price of gold jewelry, which were subsequently replaced by GST.

 Particulars Before GST (₹) Under GST (Not as a composite supply) (₹) Under GST (As a composite supply) (₹)

-Base price of 10 gm gold (Assumed) 1,00,000 1,00,000 1,00,000
+The base price of 10 gm of gold (Assumed) 1,00,000 1,00,000 1,00,000

 Add: Basic customs duty (10%) 10,000 10,000* 10,000*